najibullahjafari/Legendary-portfolio-/README.md

 # 📖 About the project <a name="about-project"></a>

-**[Legendary portfloio]** is my first capstone project.
-Here you add your portfolio in public and those who need a developer like you will call you!
+Legendary Portfolio is a capstone project that allows you to create and share your portfolio with others.
+It serves as a platform for employers or clients to discover and connect with talented developers like you.

 ## 🛠 Built With <a name="built-with"></a>